entomb/OBJ-MySQL/README.md

   }
 ```

-**note**: all parameter values are sanitized before execution, you dont have to escape values beforehand.
+**note**: All parameter values are sanitized before execution, you don't have to escape values beforehand.

 ```php
   $new_user_id = $db->insert('users', array(